That’s a question I get asked a lot.

-Before I answer this question in full, though, I would like to be clear that I am a big fan of natural placental birth.
-In fact, I co-wrote the book(let).
-I have attended hundreds of women who have birthed their placentas naturally and would consider my own comfort zone to be really quite wide in this area,.
-But induction of labour interferes with normal physiology to the degree that I would also consider it inadvisable to suddenly stop an oxytocin drip after a woman had been receiving this for several hours, especially if she had not yet birthed her placenta.
+Neither do I think that physiological placental birth is as risky as some would have you believe.
+In fact, I co-wrote the book in which we went through the evidence and explained this.
+And I have attended hundreds of women who have birthed their placentas naturally.
+So I would consider my own comfort zone to be really quite wide in this area.
+But induction of labour interferes with normal physiology.
+And hormones.
+So it is inadvisable to suddenly stop a synthetic oxytocin drip after a woman had been receiving this for several hours.
+Particularly if she had not yet birthed her placenta.

 The reason for this is simple: oxytocin is needed to birth the placenta and to keep the uterus in good shape once it has done so, but synthetic oxytocin (as found in the drip used to induce or accelerate labour) inhibits the woman’s ability to produce her own natural oxytocin.